cestarte/tictactoe-rs/README.md

 Learning rust by making a simple game.

 # Next steps
-  * unit tests for game logic
+  * replace println!() in game logic w/ logging module
-  * break logic and game objects apart into modules
+  * move println!() calls into new 'display' module
+  * consider replacing display module with SDL